-The swap() operation shifts the positions of the nodes Join1 and Join2, which must be adjacent. swap() directly affects the position of all successors of the two nodes. but its impact on the execution plan spreads across the whole tree: the procedure assigning algorithms to the nodes is invoked for the new tree, thus constructing a new state-execution plan.
+The swap() move, shifts the positions of the nodes Join1 and Join2, which must be adjacent. swap() directly affects the position of all successors of the two nodes, but its impact on the execution plan spreads across the whole tree: the procedure assigning algorithms to the nodes is invoked for the new tree, thus constructing a new state - execution plan.

-The arguments to the reroot() operation are the current state, which corresponds to a JT rooted at a JOIN-node JoinX, and a node Join() other than JoinX.
-This operation creates a new JT rooted at node Join0 and having all other nodes of the JT placed below Join0).
-The placement of nodes takes place using the mechanism we proposed in the pre-optimisation model of [11], which ensures that tree pipeline is not corrupted, i.e. that adjacent nodes are applied at least on one common relation.
-The result is an equivalent JT of different structure.
-As in the case of swap(), algorithms are assigned to all nodes of this tree anew, thus producing a new state.
+The arguments to the reroot() operation are the current state, which corresponds to a JT rooted at a JOIN-node JoinX, and a node Join0 other than JoinX.
+This operation creates a new JT rooted at node Join0 and having all other nodes of the JT placed below Join0.
+The

-In order to compute a state's cost, we developed a set of cost formulae which are estimating the I/O and communication cost required by each strategy for execution in a parallel environment.
-The formulae are based on the following guidelines: (a) tree nodes are executed as tasks in parallel and pipelined fashion. (b) tasks exchange data asynchronously, (c) all algorithms filter out attributes not used in ancestor nodes and (d) projections perform sorting and (occasionally) duplicates removal [10.
-12].
+In order to compute a state's cost, we developed a set of cost formulae, which are estimating the I/O and communication cost required by each strategy for execution in a parallel environment.
+The formulae are skipped here due to lack of space; they are proposed in ([10]).
+They are based on the following guidelines: (a) tree nodes are executed as tasks in parallel and pipelined fashion, (b) tasks exchange data asynchronously, (c) all algorithms filter out attributes not used in ancestor nodes and (d) projections perform sorting and (occasionally) duplicates' removal.

-4.2 Description of the hybrid technique
+4.2 Description of the Tree Reorganisation Technique

-The hybrid technique creates N neighbours of the initial state S{init} using the reroot() operation.
-Those neighbours are used as start states.
-Thus, reroot() is actually a move, the legality of which is not tested.
+The tree reorganisation technique creates N neighbours of the initial state $S{init}$ using the reroot() operation.
+Those neighbours are used as start states; on each start state S, a procedure SCAN() is applied, which repeatedly calls swap() to search the neighbourhood of S in an almost exhaustive way.

-On each start state S, a procedure SCAN() is applied, which repeatedly calls swap() to search the neighbourhood of S in an almost exhaustive way.
-SCAN() operates on a start state S, applying the swap() operation in a loop fashion as follows:
+The SCAN() procedure operates on a start state S, applying the swap() move in a loop fashion as follows:

 - The start state is marked as the current state.
-The first join-node (in a postorder traversal) in the current state is marked as current node, - The current node is repeatedly swapped with its ancestors, until the root of the JT is reached, maintaining the legal swaps performed in this process.
-The least expensive state produced by a legal swap replaces the current state; the SCAN() restarts at the first join-node of the new current state.
-If none of the swaps is legal, the procedure marks the next join-node in the postorder traversal as the current node and restarts.
-The procedure ends when there are no more join-nodes to visit.
+The first JOIN-node (in a postorder traversal) in the current state is marked as current node. - The current node is repeatedly swapped with its ancestors, until the root of the JT is reached, maintaining the legal swaps performed in this process.
+The least expensive state produced by a legal swap replaces the current state; the SCAN() restarts at the first JOIN-node of the new current state.
+If none of the swaps is legal, the procedure marks the next JOIN-node in the postorder traversal as the current node and restarts.
+The procedure ends when there are no more JOIN-nodes to visit.